Skip to main content

 Small Pizza (Google Maps)

 It definitely doesn't have a good fancy vibe but the pizza and focaccia will be cheap and good.
-This is a place for when you have a little hunger to step by or to take it home.
+This is a place for when you have a little hunger to stop by or to take it home.
 There is also the possibility of taking the big pizza.
 The quality of the pizza is not the best but it is fair to the price.

 (Very Small) Historical Center